Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 - `Hash`: A cryptographic hash function.
 - `DST_ext`: A domain separation parameter.
-- `Sub-Kem`: A key encapsulation mechanism as described for the `KEM` parameter in {{arkg-params}}, except `Sub-Kem` MAY ignore the `info` parameter and MAY not guarantee ciphertext integrity.
+- `Sub-Kem`: A key encapsulation mechanism as described for the `KEM` parameter in {{arkg-params}}, except `Sub-Kem` MAY ignore the `ctx` parameter and MAY not guarantee ciphertext integrity.
   `Sub-Kem` defines the functions `Sub-Kem-Derive-Key-Pair`, `Sub-Kem-Encaps` and `Sub-Kem-Decaps`.

 The `KEM` parameter of ARKG may be instantiated using `Sub-Kem`,